aws/aws-advanced-nodejs-wrapper/docs/using-the-nodejs-wrapper/UsingTheNodejsWrapper.md

 ## Getting a Connection

 To get a connection from the AWS Advanced NodeJS Wrapper, the user application can create a client object and connect.
+Additional parameters can be specified within the client configuration.
+Configuration parameters defined by the supported clients can also be set here.
 For example, to connect to a MySQL database, an AwsMySQLClient is required:

 ```typescript
 const client = new AwsMySQLClient({